Marshall-Hallenbeck/red_team_attack_lab/README.md

   - kali

 ## TODO LIST
+- [ ] Clean up Configs
+  - [ ] Vagrant configs
+  - [ ] Base Ansible configuration values in one place
+- [ ] Clean up red_team_attack_lab.py
+    - [ ] FIX: can't run the range from any path due to config reading, but updating the config reading breaks the VagrantController reading the vagrant files due to bad path handling as well
+      - [ ] Also make the config parser not bad - get rid of the custom config parser completely
 - [x] Automate ADCS deployment
   - [x] Automate ADCS Certificate Authority
   - [x] Automate ADCS Enrollment Web Service